yyhhoi/hippocampal_sequence/pipeline_guide.md

 <div class="csl-entry">Yiu, Y.-H., Leutgeb, J. K., &#38; Leibold, C. (2022).
 Directional Tuning of Phase Precession Properties in the Hippocampus. <i>The Journal of Neuroscience</i>, <i>42</i>(11), 2282–2297. https://doi.org/10.1523/jneurosci.1569-21.2021</div>

 # Step 1 Matlab processing
-Electrophysiological data recorded by Mankin is first processed by a Matlab script.
+Electrophysiological data from Mankin et al. in 2012 and 2015 is first processed by a Matlab script.
 The script mainly segments and identifies the place fields.
 Pair identification is also done here.
 1. Run [matlab/emankin_preprocessing.m](matlab/emankin_preprocessing.m) to pre-process the raw place cell data at ./data/emankin/
 2. It generates the matlab structure data file ./data/emankin/emankindata_processed.mat

 # Step 2 Conversion to python-readable data
 The matlab data is then converted to a python dataframe.